alyonaivanova22/Spatially-resolved-gene-expression-across-malignant-transformation-of-IDH-mut-glioma/README.md

 Scripts are modular but conceptually linked, progressing from spatial expression analysis → pathway discovery → survival relevance.

+The workflow compares Grade 2, Grade 3, and Grade 4 glioma samples from the same patient across disease progression first using GeoMx, then using Visium 10X.

 Script 1: Spatial ROI Expression Analysis & Visualization

 Performs ROI-level spatial transcriptomic analysis using normalized and raw count data.
 This script integrates: